kuhnmarek/sk-pyclient/README.md

 # Space Know pyClient

-This is a tool to fetch imagery and perform analysis using SpaceKnow platform.
+This is a tool to fetch imagery and perform analysis using SpaceKnow platform (https://docs.spaceknow.com/)

 ## Requirements
 - Python 3.7